latchset/pkcs11-provider/docs/provider-pkcs11.7.md

 ## pkcs11-module-allow-export

-Whether the pkcs11 provider will allow to export public keys through OpenSSL.
+Whether the pkcs11 provider will allow one to export public keys through OpenSSL.
 OpenSSL often tries to export public keys from non-default providers to the default provider, and then use OpenSSL own functions to handle